Keyboard shortcuts

 1. Create a new iOS App in Xcode (SwiftUI or UIKit).

-2. Add the static library.
-Drag MyGreeter.xcframework (or the .a file for a single architecture) into your project navigator.
-Ensure it appears under Build Phases > Link Binary With Libraries.
+2. Drag MyGreeter.xcframework into the project navigator.
+Confirm it appears under Build Phases > Link Binary With Libraries.

-3. Add the generated Swift package.
-In Xcode, go to File > Add Package Dependencies > Add Local… and select generated/swift/.
-This adds the CWeaveFFI (C module map) and WeaveFFI (Swift wrapper) targets.
+3. File > Add Package Dependencies > Add Local… and pick generated/swift/.
+The package contributes the CWeaveFFI and WeaveFFI targets.

-5. Set the Library Search Path.
-Under Build Settings > Library Search Paths, add the path to the Rust static library (e.g. $(SRCROOT)/../target/aarch64-apple-ios/release for device builds).
+5. Build Settings > Library Search Paths: add the path to the matching Rust static library ($(SRCROOT)/../target/aarch64-apple-ios/release for device builds).

-6. Add a bridging dependency.
-In your app target’s Build Phases > Dependencies, ensure WeaveFFI is listed.
+6. Build Phases > Dependencies: ensure WeaveFFI is listed.

 import WeaveFFI